Just because most of our gardens are asleep in winter doesn’t mean we don’t love a good garden-centric gift in our Christmas stockings, right?

 I also think they make a sweet thank-you gift when you just want to send a small token of appreciation, long after the holidays have passed.

-They’re all hand-picked by a fellow green thumb (that’s me!).
-I even own a few of them, so you can’t go wrong with any of these fun trinkets.
+They’re all hand-picked by a fellow green thumb.
+(That’s me!)
+I even own or have gifted a few of them, so you can’t go wrong with any of these fun trinkets.

 This post contains links to products from one or more of our advertisers.
 We may earn a commission if you buy something through one of our links.
 How this works.